oauth-xx/oauth2/README.md

 As of v2.0.11, if you need to serialize the parsed result, you can!

-There are two ways to do this.
+There are two ways to do this, and the second option recommended.

-1. Global: put this in your code somewhere reasonable (like an initializer for Rails):
+1. Globally configure `SnakyHash::StringKeyed` to use the serializer.
+Put this in your code somewhere reasonable (like an initializer for Rails):

 ```ruby
 SnakyHash::StringKeyed.class_eval do
   extend SnakyHash::Serializer
 end
 ```

-2.

 #### What if I hate snakes and/or indifference?